Close Menu

 Statistics

 According to the South African Police Service, the crime rate in Cape Town has been declining steadily over the past few years.
 In 2020, the city saw a 12% decrease in reported crimes compared to the previous year.
-(See Also: Is Switzerland Safe To Visit?
-Discover The Truth)
+(See Also: Is it Safe to Visit Democratic Republic of Congo?
+The Reality Revealed)

 Crime Type 2020 Rate 2019 Rate Change